segmentstream-com/segmentstream-com.github.io/_docs/guides/facebook-ads-marketing-automation.md

 1. Inside the admin panel go to **Data Destinations** page and click **Add Data Destination**.
 2. Choose **Facebook** from the list.
-3. Click **Authenticate with Google** and go through the authentication flow.
+3. Click **Authenticate with Facebook** and go through the authentication flow.
 4. Enter you **Facebook Pixel ID** (can be found inside the [Facebook Events Manager](https://www.facebook.com/events_manager2/){:target="blank"})
 5. Enter the name of the BigQuery table with your attribution into **BigQuery source table name** (if you are using SegmentStream's AI-driven multi-touch attribution - ask the name from your implementation manager).
 6. Enter **Event name** of your conversion (i.e. "Purchase Score").
 7. Click **Save**.

-Once connected, make sure you've started receiving server-side SegmenetStrem events inside the Facebook Event Manager:
+Once connected, make sure you've started receiving server-side SegmentStream events inside the Facebook Event Manager:
 ![](/img/guides/facebook-ads-marketing-automation/facebook-ads-6.png)

 > **Note!** It might take up to 24 hours before you see the first batch of events from SegmentStream.

-## Creating a custom conversion inside the Businss Account
+## Creating a custom conversion inside a Business Account

 1. Go to [Facebook Events Manager](https://www.facebook.com/events_manager2/){:target="blank"} and choose your Facebook Business Account (make sure you choose a Business Account, not an Ad Account).
 2. Click on **Custom conversions** menu item.